Shushmitaaaa/gmail-cleaner-cli/README.md

 - OAuth 2.0 credentials (client ID and secret)
 - Gemini API key for summarization

+### Important Authentication Notice

+   -Google restricts apps that use Gmail API sensitive scopes (like deleting emails) for security reasons.
+      The included OAuth credentials will only work for test users you explicitly add in your own Google Cloud project.

+   -If you want to use this tool on your own Gmail inbox:

+   -Create your own Google Cloud project: https://console.cloud.google.com/

+   -Enable the Gmail API, configure OAuth consent, and add yourself as a test user

+   -Download your own credentials.json and .env_vars

+   -Follow the rest of the setup in this README

 ## Installation

 1. Clone the repository: